soffes/pizzazz/Readme.markdown

 You can also supply `omit_root_container` and `prefix`, a string that's added to the beginning of each line of the output, is really nice for doing custom things.
 Both options can be used independently as well.

-You can optionally add `sort_keys: true` if you just to sort hash keys alphabetically.
+By defauly, hash keys are sorted alphabetically.
+You can disable this with `sort_keys: false`.

 ### HTML